m-nccloud/ImageInverter/image_inverter_gui/README.md

 There is also an option for "accumulating", which will retain subsequent inversions instead of clearing the image after each.
 This is enabled by default.

+Additionally, you can choose the value of each rgb color subtracted from the base pixel rgb values to create the inversion.
+Try experimenting with different values for interesting results :D

 This is my first Flutter app so please let me know if there's anything I can improve!

 Current WIP: